 Ok.
-To be perfectly honest with you, I’ve found it a bigger challenge to bring you a weekly round-up of the news, than I thought it would be when I started doing these.
+I’ve found it a bigger challenge to bring you a weekly round-up of the news than I thought it would be when I started doing these.
 I know the last one was in Week 13, and now we’re in Week 21 already.
-I’m going to promise you best effort, and will publish these as often as I can.
+I’m going to promise you my best effort and will publish these as often as I can.
 On to this week’s overview:

 Logistics and Robotics

-Obviously, the rise of the robots is on the minds of people in Supply Chain and Logistics.
+Obviously, the rise of robots is on the minds of people in Supply Chain and Logistics.
 Robots can mean increased productivity and efficiency.
-They can perform tasks no human can do, and with more strength and precision and speed.
+They can perform tasks no human can do and with more strength and precision, and speed.
 A lot of opportunities for Logistics companies.
 On the other hand, the rise of robotics has people worried.
 Will they take over our jobs?
 Some may even think: Will they take over???

 - Industrial robotics market to reach $44.48 billion by 2020 – SupplyChain247

 Transparency Market Research (TMR), a market intelligence firm based in the U.S., has released a report forecasting the global industrial robotics market will reach a market value of $44.48 billion by 2020, growing from $29 billion in 2013.

 For decades, robots were designed primarily for the automotive line where they became an alternative to costly employees with pricy benefit packages.
 The savings taken by replacing humans with robots carried the heavy freight of endless hours of robotics programming.
 These robots are big and dangerous.
 They are unsafe around human workers, so they have traditionally been locked in cages.

 - Rise of the robots in the supply chain will enhance humans, not replace them – Supply Management